Pratikshresth/Mathematical-Formulations_Machine-Learning/README.md

-# Mathematical Formulations of Algorithms
+# Mathematical Formulations of Machine Learning Algorithms
 This repository contains Jupyter Notebook files that explain the mathematical formulations and implementation of various algorithms from scratch.
 The notebooks provide step-by-step explanations and code examples for algorithms such as Linear Regression, Multiple Linear Regression, Gradient Descent, and more.

 Welcome to the Machine Learning Algorithms from Scratch repository!
 This repository contains Python implementations and detailed mathematical formulations of popular machine learning algorithms.
 Whether you're a beginner seeking to understand the inner workings of these algorithms or an experienced practitioner looking to refresh your knowledge, this repository is a valuable resource.